OutSystems/docs-odc/src/eap/building-apps/use-ai/configure-data-source/add-aws-data-source-to-aibuilder.md

 ---
-summary: This article explains the process of adding Amazon Kendra to the AI Agent Builder app
+summary: Explore how to integrate Amazon Kendra as a data source in the AI Agent Builder app using OutSystems Developer Cloud (ODC).
 tags:
 locale: en-us
 guid: c8bbf427-c528-45cf-a5f7-441ad1359e3d